microsoft/vscode-docs/docs/java/java-debugging.md

 ### Data Breakpoint

 You can have the debugger break when a variable change its value.
-See the illustration below.

 ![Data Breakpoint](images/java-debugging/data-breakpoint.png)